Example of Judge assessing interpreter's qualifications when interpreter is not Certified or listed in the Registry

 SIMULTANEOUS INTERPRETING IN COURT WITH WIRELESS EQUIPMENT

 This video shows the interpreter (woman in the pink jacket) interpreting softly into a microphone for the defendant who is hearing only her words through headphones.The prosecuting attorney speaks slowly and pauses often to allow the interpreter to render the non-English version of his speech accurately.
-The attorney mentions details of the horrific event, clearly exemplifying the strength of professional interpreters to remain composed.
+The attorney mentions details of the horrific event.
+Interpreters must remain unbiased and composed.
 Simultaneous interpreting is also used in conference interpreting.

 WHAT ATTORNEYS SHOULD KNOW WHEN WORKING WITH INTERPRETERS